nok-ko/AutoResetMod/README.md

 ## AutoReset+
-This is an edit of Duncans AutoResetMod that allows for Set Seed speedruns as well as Random Seed.
+(ALL CREDIT TO DUNCANRUNS FOR ORIGINAL MOD) This is an edit of Duncans AutoResetMod that allows for Set Seed speedruns as well as Random Seed.
 Everything below this section is from the original mod.
 Anything unique to this mod will be in this section.

 Before you do anything, make sure you delete the original version of the mod and the old attempts.txt.
 You can put your previous RSG reset count after you do a run.
 Just replace the 1 with your count.
 (The mod now keeps track of both RSG and SSG attempts seperately.)